Partially polaron-transformed quantum master equation for exciton and charge transport dynamics: Theory

 Equation (\ref{eq:qme_tl-2nd}) is the 2nd order time local p-PQME expressed in Liouville space.
 In all previous works and in the present paper, this time local form has been chosen due to its convenience.
 However, a time nonlocal 2nd order expressions can also be derived directly from Eq. (\ref{eq:exact-tn}), and its performance compared to the time-local form needs to be understood better through actual numerical studies.
 Many numerical tests so far seem to indicate that the performance of the time-local form is better than that of the time non-local form for exciton and charge transfer dynamics near room temperature.
-However, a recent work\cite{lai-jcp155} provides examples of the opposite case where the performance of time-nonlocal QME is more satisfactory than the time-local form.
+However, \re{considering that the 2nd order time-nonlocal PQME is equivalent to the non-interacting blip approximation,\cite{leggett-rmp59,silbey-jcp80,aslangul-pl110a,dekker-pra35} which accounts for significant contribution of coherent dynamics even for the Ohmic bath, it is likely that the time non-local equation becomes more reliable as the bath becomes sluggish.} In addition, a recent work\cite{lai-jcp155} also provides examples of the case where the performance of time-nonlocal QME is more satisfactory than the time-local form.
 Therefore, further tests and comparative calculations are necessary to make more comprehensive assessment of the two approaches.
 With this point clear, the rest of this section provides detailed expressions for the relaxation superoperator, Eq. (\ref{eq:rt_def}), and the inhomogeneous term, Eq. (\ref{eq:it}), in the Hilbert space.